LukeHollandDev/claude-code-otel/README.md

 The Grafana container can be accessed at http://localhost:3000, default username/password is `admin`:`admin`.

-It is preconfigured to have Prometheus (for metrics) and Loki (for logs) as datasources.
+It is preconfigured to have Prometheus (for metrics), Loki (for logs) and Tempo (for traces) as datasources.

 ## Claude Code Monitoring